-The students’ engagement with the modal resources of the visual and written digital artefacts as well as stimuli in the physical environment prompted emotional engagement that manifested as changes in pace, which could, in turn, be useful for in-situ history learning.
-Notably, encountering emotive stimuli prompted students to either slow down – creating still spaces for knowledge-building, reflection and interpretation – or to quicken their interaction as part of an expression of excitement.
-These reactions, particularly the slowing down of interactions, supported students in processes of textual reflection, identification and the construction of productive links between the past and the present.
+Discussion

-Conclusion
+The study demonstrates that students’ emotional engagement was supported by their use of mobile devices through: multimodal layering and linking of stimuli; the creation of digital artefacts, and changes in pace.
+These findings are significant in furthering our understanding of how digital augmentation can foster emotional engagement in history learning.
+They also provide insight into the benefits of multimodality as an analytical approach for examining emotion through bodily interaction and demonstrate how such an approach can extend on what retrospective self-report measures of emotion offer.

 This paper aimed to show how emotional engagement unfolds through situated multimodal interaction and how mobile technologies mediate this unfolding through supporting digital linking and multimodal layering between the physical and the digital, as well as the creation of digital artefacts.
-Student’s emotional engagement has gone beyond enjoyment and motivation, to deeper cognitive aspects of learning; in particular, ways in which the students attended to and drew the environment and stimuli/artefacts into their construction of narratives of history and their developing an understanding of the space of the Common and World War II more generally.
+While previous studies have considered student’s emotional responses to digital augmentation in terms of motivation and enjoyment (Jones et al., 2003; Huizenga et al., 2009), this study conceptualized students’ emotional engagement in terms of a wider spectrum of emotion.
+In addition, the findings make links between emotion and the cognitive aspects of learning; in particular, the findings show how students attended to and drew the environment and stimuli/artefacts into their construction of narratives of history and their developing understanding of the space of the Common and World War II more generally.

 The findings show how mobile digitally augmented spaces can transform students’ experience of a familiar physical space in significant ways for emotional engagement in history learning.
 We showed how the ability to provide context-related digital information that is coupled with the physical environment and augments the physical space in different ways, provided the students with ‘emotional hooks’ and scaffolding and were central to prompting and supporting emotional engagement.